-No matter what, whatever you’re doing doesn’t quite seem to be enough.
-Seeing other people’s successes can trigger this feeling of inadequacy.
-Setting unrealistic expectations for yourself can also cause this feeling that nothing is ever quite good enough.
+No matter what you do, it doesn’t quite seem to be enough.
+Seeing other people’s successes might trigger this feeling of inadequacy.
+Setting unrealistic expectations for yourself can also make you think that nothing is ever quite good enough.

 Of course, there’s always room for improvement in our lives, but it feels like a never-ending rat race when you’re constantly chasing the next thing.
 It’s overwhelming to feel like you need to do everything.

-When you start to feel like you’re not doing enough, it’s easy to overwhelm yourself even more.
-Feeling like you should or could be doing more only puts more stress on your already heavy shoulders.
+And when you start to feel like you’re not doing enough, it’s easy to overwhelm yourself even more.
+Feeling like you should or could be doing more only adds more stress onto your already heavy shoulders.

 In this post, I’m sharing how I’ve been dealing with this feeling of not doing enough.
 You’ll also find some practical tips to counter this fear if you’ve been feeling the same way.

-Though I’m doing plenty, there’s always more I think I could or should be doing because there’s pressure to always be busy.
-This pressure can manifest itself from internal expectations you set for yourself, as well as those from the outside world, like work, society, relationships, etc.
+Though I’m doing plenty, there’s always more I think I could or should be doing because of the pressure to be busy from society.
+This pressure can manifest from the internal expectations you set for yourself, as well as those from the outside world, like work, relationships, etc.